pstroe/chartering-new-realms-2024/chapter5.md

 ``````
 This finding suggests that while the Bible versions share core theological expressions, the unique phrases highlight variations in translation approaches and interpretive emphasis.

-The findings in *Psalms* (Book ID 10) highlight the ongoing simplification of language in newer translations.
+The findings in Psalms highlight the ongoing simplification of language in newer translations.
 Older versions, such as the DRB and KJV, keep traditional phrases like "O Lord" and "His mercy endureth for ever."
 Modern versions like the OEB and WEB replace these with "Lord’s voice" and "Loving kindness endures forever," making the text feel more emotionally resonant.
 The WEB even uses "Give thanks to Yahweh," showing an effort to include transliterated divine names, which reflects both cultural sensitivity and theological inclusivity.

-In *1 Corinthians* (Book ID 15), the focus shifts to how different translations tackle doctrinal and linguistic challenges.
+In 1 Corinthians, the focus shifts to how different translations tackle doctrinal and linguistic challenges.
 The KJV, for example, emphasizes theological exactness with phrases like "Dead rise not again" and "Our Lord Jesus Christ."
 Modern translations like the OEB and WEB, however, aim for clarity, using terms like "Gift of tongues" and "Union with Christ Jesus" to make the text easier to understand.
 This trend aligns with [Smith's article](https://journals.co.za/doi/pdf/10.10520/AJA19968167_53), which talks about how modern translations adapt theological ideas for today’s readers.
 The OEB also includes more practical language, like "Let everyone remain faithful," showing a focus on ethical guidance.
 This plot highlights three-grams from Corinthians First across four Bible versions, with shared phrases in green and unique ones in red, emphasizing commonalities and distinct phrasing between translations.
 ```{code-cell} python
 :tags: [hide-input]